Race Around the World: Second series (1998)

 Tony Wilson was the winner of the second series.

-After the Race
+Legacy

 Although receiving fairly high ratings for its timeslot, Race Around the World was a considerable logistical and financial drain on the publicly funded ABC.
 In 2000, the series, now entitled Race Around Oz, was restricted to the Australian continent because it was the Olympic year and the producers wished to focus on Australia.

 A youth-oriented program titled Race Around the Corner was produced by ABC Children's Unit with students (14–16 years of age) making low-budget local productions in the same style as Race Around the World.

-Host Richard Fidler undertook a few more television hosting gigs, including the short-lived ABC art and culture chat program Vulture.
-He then became a radio presenter and host of the popular Conversations radio show and podcast.
+Host Richard Fidler later became a radio presenter and host of the popular Conversations radio show and podcast.

 Most of the racers from the series went on to pursue careers in media and film-making: